Raleigh, N.C., Evergreen Story Ideas

 Who needs Milan, Paris or New York when the Raleigh area has a progressive fashion scene with many designers making a name for themselves on a national stage?
 North Carolina State University has one of the best textile design schools in the country.
-Take home an authentic Raleigh creation from Holly Aiken, who hand-sews her retro vinyl purses at her shop, Stitch, or try on a pair of Raleigh Denim jeans, handmade using N.C. textiles; also be the envy of your friends with a personalized Moon and Lola monogrammed necklace from Kelly Shatat.
+Try on a pair of Raleigh Denim jeans, handmade using N.C. textiles; also be the envy of your friends with a personalized Moon and Lola monogrammed necklace from Kelly Shatat.

 More than 25+ local breweries have popped up in the Raleigh area.
 Take your own brewery tour with the Raleigh Beer Trail.
 Many of the breweries will provide free tours to visitors so you can learn the difference between beers like porters and doppelbocks and sound like the beer connoisseur you plan to be for the future.

 Unexpected places to scuba dive